ProgrammerNomad/likha/docs/examples/forms.md

 # Form Integration

-Use Likha Editor with HTML forms for seamless data submission.
+Use LikhaEditor with HTML forms for seamless data submission.

 ::: tip Live Demo
 Copy the code below and save as an HTML file to see a working demo.